 If binoculars are used to observe inside a home, then: - You may use binoculars to observe that which would have been observable with the naked eye.
 You only need to be able to see the item, not necessarily know what it is.
 However, if the item is completely hidden from view, using binoculars to view the item likely violates an occupant's reasonable expectation of privacy; but - This restriction does not apply when conducting an investigation with exigency (hot pursuit, fresh pursuit, surround and call-out, etc.).
-Non-binding Case Examples These cases represent persuasive authority from other courts outside of Oklahoma and the 10th Circuit.
-Though not binding, they have been selected for inclusion here because if officers in Oklahoma find themselves in a similar situation, the outcome will likely be the same, at least in federal court. &lt;sup>1 United States v.
+Non-binding Case Examples These cases represent persuasive authority from other courts outside of California and the 9th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in California find themselves in a similar situation, the outcome will likely be the same, at least in federal court. &lt;sup>1 United States v.
 Shepard, 1995 U.S. App.
 LEXIS 23118 (9th Cir.
 Ariz.
 1995) &lt;sup>2 Cooper v.
 Superior Court, 118 Cal.
 App.
 3d 499 (Cal.
 App.
 1st Dist.
 1981) &lt;sup>3 People v.
 Arno, 90 Cal.
 App.
 3d 505 (Cal.
 App.
 2d Dist.
-1979) Use of Binoculars From Open Field Not a Fourth Amendment Search: "At the trial, Special Investigator Griffith testified that through binoculars, he observed the appellant, a known liquor violator, placing two large cardboard boxes (each of which contained six gallons of untaxed whiskey), into a 1961 Buick.
+1979) Use of Binoculars From an Open Field Is Not a Fourth Amendment Search: "At the trial, Special Investigator Griffith testified that through binoculars, he observed the appellant, a known liquor violator, placing two large cardboard boxes (each of which contained six gallons of untaxed whiskey), into a 1961 Buick.
 The observations were made from a field belonging to another, about 50 yards from the appellant's house.
 This did not constitute an illegal search."
 Use of High-Power Telescope To See Inside a Hotel Room Is an Unlawful Search: Police made a binocular search of a hotel room through the uncurtained window by means of a powerful telescope on a hilltop a quarter of a mile from the hotel.
 There were no buildings or other locations closer to the hotel from which anyone could see into the hotel room.
 By using the telescope, the police observed a wellknown gambling sheet.
 The court held the defendant had a reasonable expectation that no one could see into his room under these circumstances: "[I]t is inconceivable that the government can intrude so far into an individual's home that it can detect the material he is reading and still not be considered to have engaged in a search."
-Use of Binoculars To See Something in Suspect's Hand Was Not a Search: The police officer became suspicious that a drug transaction was underway.
-He parked his vehicle, walked back to the alleyway and, with the aid of binoculars, saw Barr display metal slugs to his companion in his upturned hand.
-The officer was no more than seventy-five feet from Barr when he saw the slugs.
-Barr then entered a casino abutting the alleyway.
-The officer followed him, and Barr was arrested for possession of a cheating device.
+Viewing Marijuana Grow in Backyard From Street Not a Search: While standing in the roadway, officers used a 60-power scope to view a marijuana grow in the suspect's backyard.
+The court held that this was not a Fourth Amendment search.
 Climbing on Fellow Officer's Shoulders To See in Backyard Was a Search: Where an officer on neighboring property climbed three-quarters of the way up a fence, braced himself on a fellow officer's shoulder, and then, using a 60-power telescope, was able to see marijuana plants in the defendant's back yard, this was a search. &lt;sup>1 United States v.
 Grimes, 426 F.2d 706 (5th Cir.
 Ga.
 1970) &lt;sup>2 United States v.
 Kim, 415 F. Supp.
 1252 (D. Haw.
 1976) &lt;sup>3 State v.
-Barr, 98 Nev.
-428, 651 P.2d 649 (1982) &lt;sup>4 State v.
+Bennett, 205 Mont.
+117, 666 P.2d 747 (1983) &lt;sup>4 State v.
 Kender, 60 Haw.
 301, 588 P.2d 447 (1978)